EugeneHad/Lab1/README.md

 # Lab1
-Rationalization and search for equilibrium strategies in game-theoretic models
+Rationalization and search for equilibrium strategies in game-theoretic models?